ericliucs/learned_regularizers_and_geometry_for_image_denoising/ReadME.md

 ### Installing Packages

 There are a variety of python packages that are required to run the main denoising code.
-See ``setup.sh`` and ``requirements.txt`` to view the packages that are required.
-If you are running Linux, installing the necessary packages should be as easy as calling ``bash setup.sh`` in the terminal.
-I highly recommend that you create a new virtual environment prior to installing the packages.
+See ``requirements.txt`` to view the packages that are required.
+I highly recommend that you create a new Conda virtual environment prior to installing the packages.
 The code was last tested with Python version ``3.7.10``.

+The only package not able to be installed through pip is the [optox](https://github.com/VLOGroup/optox) package built by Kerstin Hammernik.
+This package is used to implement custom operators in both TNRD and TDV.
+The file ``install_optox.sh`` provides an example as to how I usually install it.

 ### Setting PythonPath

 Before running any other code, please make sure that your python path is appropriately set.
 To set the path, in the top-level directory folder, call ``export PYTHONPATH="${PYTHONPATH}:$PWD"``.

-### Generating Data
+### Loading Data

-Generating the BSDS train and test sets into the appropriate directories should be as simple as calling ``python3 data/generate_data.py``.
+Generating the BSDS train and test sets into the appropriate directories should be as simple as calling ``python3 data/load_data.py``.

 ### Testing